Getting started

 @app.post("/libraries")

-def post_library(library: Library, request: Request):
+def post_library(library: Library):

 raise HTTPException(